Skip to content

 The temperature hyper-parameter controls the randomness of the output.
 Lower values produce more deterministic output, while higher values produce more random output.

-In Python, hyper-parameters are passed similarly:
+In Python, hyper-parameters are passed as follows:

 1